About Us

 The Editorial Team

-CookingZone is written and tested by a small editorial team of trained chefs and food experts.
+CookingZone is written and tested by a small team of family and friends who learned to cook from the people who raised them – mothers, grandmothers, tias, and abuelas – and have never stopped cooking with each other since.
 Every article on the site is developed and signed by one of our editors.
 There are no ghost writers, no AI-generated content, and no anonymous contributions.

 Rachel Summers — Editor and Recipe Developer